Resiliency and disaster recovery in Azure SignalR Service

 Next steps

-In this article, you have learned how to configure your application to achieve resiliency for SignalR service.
+In this article, you learned how to configure your application to achieve resiliency for SignalR service.
 To understand more details about server/client connection and connection routing in SignalR service, you can read this article for SignalR service internals.

 For details on how to configure Azure Functions with multiple SignalR service instances, read multiple Azure SignalR Service instances support in Azure Functions.